Destinations

 Credit: Okayama Prefecture Tourism Federation

 Bisei, a part of the larger Ibara city, is located in the western part of the prefecture on the border of Hiroshima.
-A local legend states that long ago three stars fell from the heavens onto the town, blessing the area.
-Shrines now exist in those spots.
-The name Bisei, meaning beautiful stars, was derived from this.
+A local legend states that long ago Three Stars fell from the heavens onto the town, blessing the area.
+The name Bisei, meaning beautiful stars, derived from this.

 Three astronomical observatories - Hoshizora Park, Bisei Space Guard Center, and Bisei Astronomical Observatory - are scattered throughout the town.